The day-to-day work of the ECAJ is carried out by a professional team of staff, led by co-Chief Executive Officers Peter Wertheim and Alex Ryvchin.

 After completing her Undergraduate Degree in Law and Philosophy at the University of the Witwatersrand, and her Postgraduate Diploma in Business Management at Wits Business School, Lynzi began her career in digital marketing in Johannesburg.
 She relocated to London and then Dubai, working with a wide range of organisations before settling in Sydney, bringing her worldly experiences and knowledge with her.

 Lynzi has been an active member of Jewish communities around the world.
-Her passion for Judaism and Zionist spirit lead her to join the ECAJ in November 2018 as their Digital Strategy Manager.
+Her passion for Judaism and Zionist spirit lead her to join the ECAJ in November 2018 to lead their digital department in strategy, advocacy and new Israel missions.
 Lynzi encourages others to embrace online engagement for the good of the community.